+d) Procedural details:

-- c) Procedural details: - i) Assessments for course load adjustments for a coming year will be made in January by the Personnel Committee. - ii) Materials are due to the Office Manager by the second Monday of Winter term.
+- i) Assessments for course load adjustments for a coming year will be made in January by the Personnel Committee. - ii) Materials are due to the Department Manager by the second Monday of Winter term.
 Materials should be submitted in electronic form, unless only available in paper.
-Materials to submit: - (1) Annual Activity Report (excel doc) - (2) CV with all new publications highlighted. - (a) "New" refers to items that have not been reviewed for CLA in a previous year. - (3) Publications: Articles, books, chapters, etc. (new publications, only) - (4) Final acceptance letters or acknowledgement of the final manuscript for books. - (5) Proof that the publication is peer reviewed for all "normal" category items. - iii) Prior to the materials submission deadline, faculty will receive an Annual Activity Report from the Office Manager via email.
-This spreadsheet should be updated with new publications and returned with other required materials. - iv) For every publication submitted for the CLA, faculty must specify how they wish it to be dated.
-They may choose the documented acceptance date or the publication date, but only one date may be associated with each publication.
-Once chosen it cannot be changed. - v) Assistant Professors who are up for promotion/tenure in the current year should submit materials for review in January. - vi) Following review by the Personnel Committee, faculty that submitted materials will be informed of their 3-year and 5-year cumulative
+Materials to submit: - (1) Annual Activity Report (excel doc) - (2) CV with all new publications highlighted. - (a) "New" refers to items that have not been reviewed for CLA in a previous year. - (3) Publications: Articles, books, chapters, etc. (new publications, only) - (4) Final acceptance letters, emails, or other explicit written acknowledgement of the final manuscript. - (5) For all "normal" PR category items, proof that the publication is peer reviewed. - iii) Prior to the materials submission deadline, faculty will receive an Annual Activity Report from the Department Manager via email.
+This spreadsheet should be updated with new publications and returned with other required materials. - iv) Faculty should include a publication according to its acceptance date and provide appropriate documentation.
+Once submitted and assessed for CLA, the date may not be adjusted. - v) Assistant Professors who are up for promotion/tenure in the current year should submit materials for review in January. - vi) Following review by the Personnel Committee, faculty that submitted materials will be informed of their 3-year and 5-year cumulative